 Film Screening: Waking The Green Tiger

-Seen through the eyes of activist, farmers and journalists, Waking the Green Tiger follows an extraordinary campaign to stop a huge dam project on the Upper Yangtze river in southwestern China.
-Featuring astonishing archival footage never seen outside China, and interviews with a government insider and witnesses, the documentary also tell the history of Chairman Mao’s campaigns to conquer nature in the name of progress.
+Seen through the eyes of activists, farmers and journalists, Waking the Green Tiger follows an extraordinary campaign to stop a huge dam project on the Upper Yangtze river in southwestern China.
+Featuring astonishing archival footage never seen outside China, and interviews with a government insider and witnesses, the documentary also tells the history of Chairman Mao’s campaigns to conquer nature in the name of progress.
 An environmental movement takes root when a new environmental law is passed, and for the first time in China’s history, ordinary citizens have the democratic right to speak out and take part in government decisions.
-Activist test this new freedom and save a river.
+Activists test this new freedom and save a river.
 The movement they trigger has the potential to transform China.
 Liu Jianqiang, an investigative reporter and former Beijing editor for chinadialogue appears in both Searching for Sacred Mountain and Waking the Green Tiger.
 He has been writing about the environment in China for 13 years.
 Gary Marcuse is an independent journalist and filmmaker based in Vancouver, Canada.
 With background in environmental planning and fine arts, he has written and directed several films about the emergence of environmental movements around the world.
 He is a former programming executive for CBC Television in Vancouver (2004-2008) and the former chair of the Documentary Organization of Canada.

 Performing Group: Korean drumming by Global Pungmul Institute

 Global Pungmul Institute is a community-based cultural and educational organization dedicated to developing and promoting traditional Korean cultural and performing arts and to nurturing youth leadership through participation in these arts, especially in the Korean percussion art form known as pungmul.